hope-ui/hope-ui/README.md

   </a>
 </p>

-> ⚠️ Hope UI is still under development and not ready for production, expect **breaking changes** until 1.0 ⚠️

-> ⚠️ Hope UI style props API will be removed in 1.0, if you came here for this specific feature please consider using another library ⚠️

 Hope UI is a composable and accessible component library that gives you the foundation to build your next SolidJS application.

+# ⚠️ WARNING ⚠️

+Hope UI is still under development and not ready for production, expect **breaking changes** until 1.0.

+Expected breaking changes in 1.0 :
+- The CSS-in-JS library will be replaced by plain old CSS.
+- The style props API and all layout and typography components will be **removed**, use pure CSS (flexbox, grid) or a utility library like [TailwindCSS](https://tailwindcss.com/) or [WindiCSS](https://windicss.org/) instead.

 ## Why use Hope UI ?